This post may contain affiliate links. Please see my disclosure policy for details.

-The attractions open at 10am, the food kiosks shut around 3pm and last entry to the attractions are at 4pm.
+The attractions open at 10 am, the food kiosks shut around 3 pm and the last entry to the attractions is at 4 pm.

 This area is very exposed and it will always be blowing a gale with its position on the coastline – so it can be quite chilly even in summer!